johanhaleby/javalin.github.io/_posts/tutorials/2017-08-24-javalin-auth-example.md

 ## Creating roles
 Now that we have our functionality, we need to define a set of roles for our system.
-This is done by implementing the `Role` interface from `io.javalin.security.Role`.
+This is done by implementing the `Role` interface from `org.occurrent.security.Role`.
 We'll define three roles, one for "anyone", one for permission to read user-data, and one for permission to write user-data.